insure logo

 What to look for in a life insurance policy

-Term life insurance: This no-frills coverage lasts for a specified period of time as long as you pay your premiums.
-Terms usually run for between 10- and 40-years and coverage ends when you have fewer financial obligations.
-Once the term ends, so does your coverage.
-You will not build any cash value with this type of policy.
+• Term life insurance: This no-frills coverage lasts for a specified period of time as long as you pay your premiums.
+Terms usually run for between 10- and 40-years and you can end your coverage when you have fewer financial obligations.
+However, you will not build any cash value with this type of policy.

 Many people choose term life because they only need coverage for a specific period of time, such as during the years they are raising their children or while they have to make mortgage payments.
 Others buy permanent life insurance because they want lifelong coverage, hope to leave a legacy behind for loved ones, or they want to use life insurance as an investment.